 Packing a powerful protein punch they are loaded with an array of vitamins, minerals and other essential elements needed to get you through the day.
 Eggs are a complete food in and of itself.
 The reason this little oval shaped object is so nutritious is no accident of nature.
 The egg was specifically created by the mother of a developing baby to provide all the necessary nutrients to form and sustain her wee little one till it emerges from the shell.

 Eat the entire egg or just the white?
 Much of the eggs nutrients are found within the yolk but the white of the egg does contain quantities of niacin and riboflavin in a larger proportion than can be found within the yolk.

 Eggs are a good source of Riboflavin and Selenium.
 They also are a source of Vitamin A, Vitamin B12, Vitamin E, Iodine, lutein, choline, phosphorus, manganese, iron, copper, zinc and calcium.
 Interestingly there is more sodium within the whites.
 One large egg contains approximately seventy calories of which fifty-nine of those calories will be found within the yolk.
-But don't throw out your yolk.
-Keep in mind that the reason the calories are there is because that is also where the main bulk of nutrients will be found.
+But don't throw out your yolk, keep in mind that the reason the calories are there is because the yolk is also where the main bulk of nutrients can be found.
 Protein contains calories.
 It is a simple fact of nature.

 What truly makes eggs unique is the quality of food protein they contain.
 The protein found within eggs is virtually perfect containing all 9 essential amino acids.
 Because of the exceptionally high quality of egg protein it is energy that is readily available for the body to use immediately.
 One large egg will provide 6.25 grams of complete protein.
 This is approximately one half of a serving of protein as defined by diet food guidelines.

 A fried egg sandwich on toast is delicious but you can also take boiled eggs and quickly turn them into egg salad.
 Just take 6 eggs, mix in a quarter cup of diced onion, a quarter cup of finely diced celery, a half teaspoon of mustard, and 1/4 to 1/2 cup of salad dressing depending on your preferences.
 Egg salad is a quick and easy recipe to prepare and tastes amazing on both plain bread or toasted.
 Also keep in mind that you can spice this recipe up anyway your little heart desires.
 Go on and crack an egg or two for breakfast, lunch, or dinner today.

 Related Articles by Lorelei Cohen